jahanvi316/MachineLearningFinalProject/README.md

 1. Download project .zip file and extract project
 1. Open Command Prompt
 1. Navigate to location of Project folder
-1. Open file and uncomment appropriate line to run TrainingData set with
-     * Line 151 is TrainData1
-     * Line 152 is TrainData2
-     * Line 153 is TrainData3
-     * Line 154 is TrainData4
-     * Line 155 is TrainData5
-     * Line 156 is TrainData6
 1. Run File in command prompt.
     * Use the following command: `Python questionOne.py`